KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 ## MobX and React in Practice

-In this post, you will build a simple user review dashboard.
+Haven gone through the main concepts in MobX, you will now put it into practise.
+In this section, you will build a simple user review dashboard.
 In the review dashboard, a user will enter a review using an input field, select a rating from a dropdown and finally submit the review.
 The dashboard will show the total number of reviews, the average star rating, and a list of all the reviews.
-In this sample, MobX will be used to manage certain operations like updating the reviews in realtime on the dashboard, calculating the total number of reviews submitted and lastly, obtaining the average star rating.
+MobX will be used to manage certain operations like updating the reviews in realtime on the dashboard, calculating the total number of reviews submitted and lastly, obtaining the average star rating.
 Once you are done, your app will look similar to this:

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_1F4CEC0181EE662CDA49B1B63F312B2B97326A5FCDC330DCAC9E024ED6AFCC10_1536899361393_Screenshot+2018-09-14+at+5.28.15+AM.png)

 ### Creating a new React app

 You need the `create-react-app` CLI tool to quickly bootstrap your React app without the hassle of build configurations.
-You can install it by running:
+If you don't have it already, you can install it by running:

 ```bash
 npm install -g create-react-app